DALY-Azer/DALY-Azer/README.md

 - Prepare for a **gap year (césure)** with internships as a **quantitative analyst** or **trader** (hedge funds / trading desks)
 - Develop clean, reproducible projects in Python .

-### � What I'm working on now

--  **Monte Carlo Option Pricing in Python**
-  Simulating Geometric Brownian Motion, pricing European options by Monte Carlo, and validating results against Black–Scholes.

-(Next: variance reduction methods and a first pricing of exotic options.)

 ###  Tech & tools